-R. Kelly arrested for unpaid child support after TV interview denying sex charges
+R. Kelly arrested for unpaid child support after interview denying sex charges

-(Reuters) - R&B singer R. Kelly was arrested on Wednesday - this time for failure to pay child support - hours after lashing out in a television interview against charges that he had sexually assaulted teenage girls.
+(Reuters) - R&B singer R. Kelly was arrested for a second time in recent weeks on Wednesday - this time for failure to pay child support - hours after lashing out in a television interview against charges that he had sexually assaulted teenage girls.

 Kelly was taken into custody in Chicago for owing more than $161,000 in child support to his three children with ex-wife Andrea Kelly.

-The singer must pay the full amount to get out of jail, Cook County Sheriff’s spokesman Sam Randall said.
+The singer must pay the full amount to get out of jail, Cook County Sheriff’s spokesman Sam Randall said, following a court hearing over a Wednesday deadline for the money to be paid.

+Kelly’s attorney did not immediately respond to a request for comment.
+Andrea Kelly was not at the hearing and her attorney declined to comment.
+Kelly’s next hearing in the child support case is on March 13 and his next court date on the sex abuse charges is March 22.

 Kelly, 52, pleaded not guilty in February to charges that he sexually assaulted three teenage girls and a fourth woman.
 The charges were brought after seven women including his ex-wife, appeared on a Lifetime television documentary and accused him of emotional and sexual abuse.

+He spent a weekend in jail on the sex charges before being released on $100,000 bail on Feb.
+25.

-The singer’s arrest on Wednesday came hours after CBS television aired parts of his first interview since being charged, in which the singer tearfully and angrily rejected allegations that he had sex with underage girls.
+Wednesday’s arrest came hours after CBS television aired parts of Kelly’s first interview since being charged, in which the singer tearfully and angrily rejected allegations that he had sex with underage girls.

 “I have been assassinated.
 I have been buried alive,” added the “I Believe I Can Fly” singer.